DS-K3DOM: 3-D Dynamic Occupancy Mapping with Kernel Inference and Dempster-Shafer Evidential Theory

-given the prior birth probability $p_B$.
-Then, the PDF of the predicted objects inside the cell $(c)$ is
+given the prior birth probability $p_B\in[0,1]$.
+Then, we compute the PDF of the predicted objects inside the cell $(c)$ as

-for nonzero $r_{(\cdot)}^{(c)}$ where $(\cdot)$ corresponds to `$b,D+$', `$p,D+$', and `$S+$' for new-born dynamic, persistent dynamic, and static objects, respectively.
-With these parameters, the Bernoulli RFS of the entire objects in each cell $(c)$ is predicted to have PDF
+for nonzero $r_{(\cdot)}^{(c)}$ where $(\cdot)$ corresponds to `$b,+$', `$p,+$', and `$S+$' for new-born dynamic, persistent dynamic, and static object, respectively.
+With these parameters, the Bernoulli RFS of the object in each cell $(c)$ is predicted to have PDF

 In the update step, the predicted PDF and new measurements $Z_{k+1}$ are utilized to update the posterior PDF of Bernoulli RFS via the Bayes' rule~\cite{Ristic2016}: